oijkn/infpyng/infpyng-stack/README.md

 ```sh
 sh clear_all.sh
 ```
-> **Warning:** This will remove all the images and containers from your docker including the other ones than Infpyng
+> **Warning:** This will remove all the images and containers from your docker created by Infpyng

 ## Ports